SophieDeBenedetto/action-cable-blog-post/README.md

 //= require_tree ./channels
 ```

-Notice that the `ActionCable.createConsumer` function *doesn't specify the socket URI, `ws://localhost:3000/cable`.
+Notice that the `ActionCable.createConsumer` function *doesn't specify the socket URI*, `ws://localhost:3000/cable`.

 How does the consumer know where to connect?
 We'll specify the development and production socket URIs in the appropriate environment files, and pass it through to the consumer via the `action_cable_meta_tag`.